Waxing a surfboard involves two different types of wax: the basecoat and the topcoat.

 How To Wax A Surfboard In 5 Easy Steps

 - Wax goes on after the traction pad.
 Be sure to apply the pad first.

 - Hold the basecoat wax so the edge of the wax stick touches the board.
 Using light pressure, run the wax along the length of the surfboard.
 Most people go about three-quarters of the way up the deck on a shortboard surfboard.
 Continue to apply wax with similar strokes until you’ve covered the width of the board.

 - Go the other direction.
 Work from one rail of the surfboard to other rail.

 - Repeat this process until plenty of bumps form.
 Depending on the size of your surfboard, you may use between half and full stick of wax.

-- Rub the topcoat wax smoothly over all of the places where you have already applied the basecoat.
-When applying the topcoat, you don't have to press as hard or use as much.
+- Rub the topcoat wax smoothly over all of the places where you have already applied the base coat surfing wax.
+When applying the topcoat, you don’t have to press as hard or use as much.